1.01 - Objectives, KPIs and the effectiveness framework

 Further, he adds that “Admittedly this threshold is a bit arbitrary, but I defined it after comparing results across nearly 100 startups.
 Those that struggle for traction are always under 40%, while most that gain strong traction exceed 40%.”

 There are more abstract definitions which say that PMF has been achieved when your company is drowning in demand - without time or resources to scale.
-I don't like this definition as much because it's only the ultimate form of PMF from a VC perspective - I've seen plenty of companies with PMF who are not in the aforementioned situation.
+I don't like this definition as much because it's only the ultimate form of PMF from a VC perspective and it doesn't take into account your positioning.
+Maybe you have PMF in an undiscovered segment?
+Maybe your communication is off?
 If a kid sells lemonade on a sunny day, they can still make bank even if the line to the stand isn't running around the block.

 Congratulations!
-You've got over the hardest part of starting a startup and can start investing in marketing.
+You've got over the hardest part of starting a startup and can start investing in your marketing efforts.

 The basis of a good marketing strategy is aligning it with your business objective(s) - no more lofty "number of likes" metrics.
 Start at the top - here are some examples of marketing objectives to choose from: